mpolimeno/autoencoder_test/README.md

-# Repo to test auto-encoder idea for wave generations and spectral matching
+# Repository to test autoencoder idea for wave generations and spectral matching